Taiwan Creative Content Fest (TCCF): An annual summit for the Creatives

 BIO x Nick Tsai/XAN/Sonia Calico

-Featuring soundscape provided by three distinctive electronic musicians: Nick Tsai, an electronic musician focusing on modular synthesizer and botanical elements in his creation; XAN, who was the resident DJ at HKCR; and Sonia Calico, a scene veteran, an electronic music producer as well as the organizer of Synergy Festival.
+Featuring soundscapes provided by three distinctive electronic musicians: Nick Tsai, an electronic musician focusing on modular synthesizer and botanical elements in his creation; XAN, who was the resident DJ at HKCR; and Sonia Calico, a scene veteran, an electronic music producer as well as the organizer of Synergy Festival.

 Super Napkin

-Taiwan Creative Content Fest is focusing on what music will become in the future.
-As the global epidemic enters its fourth year, most musicians still rely on physical events for their livelihood, despite the fact that international musicians such as BTS, Kenshi Yonezu and Travis Scott have achieved amazing results in online concert sales.
-With the return of music festivals and tours in the past six months, how to turn the experience of online showcases into marketing tools or commodities; and whether physical events can give audiences a different experience through other media or methods besides traditional lighting, VJs, and stage installations?
+Taiwan Creative Content Fest focuses on what music will become in the future.
+As the global epidemic enters its fourth year, most musicians still rely on physical events for their livelihood, even though international musicians such as BTS, Kenshi Yonezu and Travis Scott have achieved amazing results in online concert sales.